gomezrjo/cp4i-tz-deployer-yl/README.md

     --param DEPLOY_LICENSE_REPORTER="true"
 ```

-And in a little bit less than two hours, you will see the following result in the OCP Console and you will be ready to roll.
+Around two hours later, you will see the following result in the OCP Console and you will be ready to roll.

 ![OCP Console PL1](images/OCP_Console_PL1.png)